 These types of emails have open rates and redemptions 2.5 times higher than average across all email campaigns.
 A promo code strategy can have a significant impact on your conversion rates.

 It’s not all down to chasing the visitor.
 You have to make sure that your website/app is user friendly.

 Think of the customer journey.
-Think about how you would want to make a purchase online and what would make life easier for you… because more than likely, your shoppers are thinking that too.
+Think about how you would want to make a purchase online and what would make life easier for you.
+Because more than likely, your shoppers are thinking that too.

 When going through the purchasing journey, how easy is it?